-Choosing a plan that’s right for you is not always easy.
+Choosing a plan that’s right for you may not always be easy.
 Here are some guidelines that will help in your decision-making process:

-Medigap Plans work with original Medicare and pay whatever costs remain after Medicare has paid its share.
-Depending on the plan, some of Medicare’s deductibles and coinsurance costs are paid for.
+Medigap Plans work with Original Medicare and pay whatever costs remain after Medicare has paid its share.
+Depending on the plan, some of Medicare’s deductibles and coinsurance costs may be paid for.
 Medigap Plans will not pay for items or services not covered by Medicare.
-For example, Medigap Plans don’t cover prescription drugs, so those with original Medicare and a Medigap Plan should also purchase a Part D Plan.
+For example, Medigap Plans don’t cover prescription drugs, so those with Original Medicare and a Medigap Plan should also enroll in a Medicare Advantage Prescription Drug Plan.

 Medigap Plans are sold by private insurance companies.
 These plans come in several different categories, each one designated by a letter (e.g., Medigap Plan F).
 Plans with the same letter offer the same benefits, making it easy to compare plans from different insurers.
 These plans must also follow state and federal rules.